“I have been very happy with the way the school have helped my child to settle.”

 The infants have playtime each afternoon with a healthy fruit or veg snack provided.

-Juniors have playtime on Monday, Wednesday and Friday afternoons.
+KS2 children have playtime on Monday, Wednesday and Friday afternoons.

 Hometime is at 3.20pm.
 This is when lessons finish so the children may take a few minutes to gather their belongings and reach the playground.
-The gate onto the junior playground is opened at 3.10pm so that parents can wait there.
+The gate onto the KS2 playground is opened at 3.10pm so that parents can wait there.

-Mrs Evans is available to cross the children over Cotswold Avenue and there is a pedestrian crossing on Balshaw Lane.
+The crossing patrol is available to cross the children over Cotswold Avenue and there is a pedestrian crossing on Balshaw Lane.

 After school activities